New deal needed for ‘bewildered and frightened’ farming sector, review urges

 The terms of the review by Baroness Batters did not include the controversial changes to inheritance tax, which will are set to apply to farm businesses worth more than £1 million.

-But she said it was raised as the single biggest issue regarding farm viability by almost all respondents to her review.
+But Baroness Batters said it was raised as the single biggest issue regarding farm viability by almost all respondents to her review.

 She said the sector had faced a sharp rise in costs and increasingly extreme weather, with severe drought this year.